What does it really take to get into Oxbridge? 5 things they’re looking for

 The final thing to add to the mix is a certain level of confidence in your own intelligence.
 Whilst many Oxbridge students will have a healthy level of insecurity about their abilities (for the first time in their lives they're surrounded by people on their own intellectual level) this base level of confidence is far more important than social poise.

 Have you got what it takes?

-If you've read the above and thought, “Well, I've pretty nearly got all of that,” but, you feel like you need a bit of guidance and support to be ready to apply then I'd love to help you.
+If you've read the above and thought, “Well, I've pretty nearly got all of that,” but, you feel like you need a bit of guidance and support to be ready to apply then my team and I would love to help you.